svard/distrib_db/README.md

     telnet> GET store key
     # => 42

+The CREATE command can also take a timout in milliseconds when to expire the database

+    # Creates a database that delete itself after one day
+    telnet> CREATE store 86400000

 All PUT requests will be replicated to every node in the cluster.

 To add a new node to the cluster connect it to one of the existing cluster nodes and run the sync command